- Search The Registry

 Searles became a star player at Kansas State University.
 Searles graduated from Kansas State University with a bachelor’s degree in political science.
 He then graduated from George Washington University Law School then headed to the pros to play for the New York Giants in the late 1960s.

 His accomplishments after football include becoming the first African American floor member and floor broker in the New York Stock Exchange in 1970.
 Searles is a former investment and commercial banker, is recognized for his experience in financial/asset development and urban revitalization.
 He is one of the early urban development specialists credited with using mainstream strategies to dynamically transform the size and quality of minority business ventures.
 His distinguished career includes serving two gubernatorial appointments as Chairman and Director of the State of New York Mortgage Agency where he was responsible for municipal housing issues totaling more than $600 million dollars.

-He attained national and international prominence as the first Black member and floor-broker on the New York Stock Exchange; he was also a vice-president, Public Finance Department at Manufacturers Hanover Trust Company now J. P. Morgan Chase.
+He attained national and international prominence as the first Black member and floor-broker on the New York Stock Exchange.
+His sponsoring partnership was due to Newburger, Loeb & Company, who are responsible for making Joseph Searles, III Wall Street's first Black partner.
+He was also a vice-president of, the Public Finance Department at Manufacturers Hanover Trust Company now J. P. Morgan Chase.
 In addition, Searles has worked with the Federal Government and numerous state and municipal agencies in housing, economic development, and urban affairs.
 As Deputy Commissioner of the New York City Economic Development Administration, Searles took a leadership role in establishing minority enterprises and small businesses throughout the City by hosting America's first minority franchising fair in 1969.